-Given this, it’s really no surprise that the Adverse Childhood Experiences study found significant long-term effects in adulthood resulting from childhood trauma and neglect.
+Given this, it’s really no surprise that the Adverse Childhood Experiences research found significant long-term effects from childhood trauma and neglect.
 Add in intergenerational trauma and you’ve really got problems.

 According to a Government of Canada health inequalities data tool, people in the lowest income quintile (i.e. bottom 1/5 of the distribution of incomes) are 79% more likely than people in the highest income quintile to die by suicide.
 That same population bracket is 123% more likely to have a hospitalization for mental illness.
 People ranking in the top quintile for an index measuring social and material deprivation were 173% more likely to die by suicide and 452% more likely to have a psychiatric hospitalization compared to the least deprived quintile.

-A report by the National Collaborating Centres for Public Health cited a government study finding that social and economic factors account for 50% of all health outcomes.
-The factors contributing the other 50% include healthcare, genetics, and physical environment.
+A National Collaborating Centres for Public Health report cited government figures that social and economic factors account for 50% of all health outcomes.
+The factors contributing to the other 50% include healthcare, genetics, and physical environment.
 In 2012, a child born in Canada’s North would have a life expectancy 14 years shorter than the Canadian average.